New coach GIll set to lead LIU hopes

 On offense: Jonathan DeBique, RB, redshirt senior, had 59 carries for 360 yards and a touchdown in three games last spring.
 Expected to play an even bigger role this season.
 Derick Eugene, WR, graduate student, KIU's No. 1 receiver had 10 receptions for 121 yards and two touchdowns last spring.

 On defense: Joe Amalfitano, DL, graduate student, may have only had six tackles last season, but he also defended four passes while drawing double teams and creating plenty of pressure on the quarterback.
-Named to preseason All-NEC Team.
-Tariq Snead, DB, Senio, had 21 tackles, two interceptions and defended seven passes and blocked two kicks last season.
+Named to the preseason All-NEC team.
+Tariq Snead, DB, senior, had 21 tackles, two interceptions and defended seven passes and blocked two kicks last season.

 Sept.
 2 at Florida International, 7 p.m.